DLaMott/Space_Invader/README.md

 # Space_Invader
-Space Inavders game developed for Android Devices.
+Space Invaders game developed for Android Devices.

 This application is a recreation os the popular space invaders game.